samualon/digital-garden/content/School/Organising for entrepreneurship/Staged international expansion model.md

 The staged model counts on an interaction between **market knowledge** and **market commitment**.

-In this model the firm focusses on exponential learning, or *learning by doing*.
+In this model the firm focusses on [[Experiential learning]], or *learning by doing*.
 It accumulates foreign market knowledge as it internationalises.
 # Entry modes
 The company internationalizes using different stages of [[Entry mode|entry modes]] over two lines:
 - Resource commitment